Nikolas Cruz indicted on 17 counts of murder, jail records reveal odd behavior in days after Florida massacre

 ALLEGED FLORIDA SCHOOL SHOOTER NIKOLAS CRUZ WAS REPORTED TO FBI, COPS, SCHOOL -- BUT WARNING SIGNS MISSED

-The records come weeks after details of Cruz’s troubled past were released.
-Cruz was investigated by social services and mental health professionals in 2016 after disturbing Snapchat videos of his were uncovered — but the teen avoided hospitalization and was deemed not to be a threat to himself or others.
+The jail records come weeks after details of Cruz’s troubled past were released.
+Cruz was investigated by social services and mental health professionals in 2016 after disturbing Snapchat videos belonging to him were uncovered — but the teen avoided hospitalization and was deemed not to be a threat to himself or others.

 James and Kimberly Snead, the couple who took in Cruz after his mother’s death, testified before a grand jury on Wednesday.

-Grand jurors are hearing testimony from witnesses before returning a formal indictment against Cruz, who was charged with 17 counts of premeditated murder.
+Grand jurors heard testimony from witnesses before issuing the formal indictment against Cruz.

 “They tried to do the right thing.
 They tried to provide a home to this young man who lost his mother and didn’t have a home and nobody saw this coming.
 Nobody could predict this.”